CUGLiving/CAS-Clumping-Index-Products/README.md

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/export.jpg" width="500px"><img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/exportSettings.jpg" width="500px">
 </p>

-6)After select "draw a rectangle to export/view", you can draw one or several rectangle and select one of them to view or download.
+6)After select "draw a rectangle to export/view", you can draw one or several rectangles and select one of them to view or download.
 The small regional image can be downloaded to one image file in your Goole Drive.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/regionalExport.jpg" width="500px">

 Notes:
-Expecting fCover and Global land cover are required to upload manually, other all input data are provided by GEE Data Catalog.
+Expecting fraction of vegetation coverage(FCOVER) and Global land cover are required to upload manually, other all input data are provided by GEE Data Catalog.
-The author have uploaded the global land cover product and fraction of vegetation coverage(FCOVER).
 The land cover image is a single year product, and the FCOVER is the monthly product, we currently have been uploading the FCOVER to May 2020.
-The following FCOVER will be contiguously uploaded once it latest one available.
+The following FCOVER will be contiguously uploaded once it latest one is available.
 The land cover product is from http://bioval.jrc.ec.europa.eu/products/glc2000/glc2000.php and the FCOVER is from https://land.copernicus.vgt.vito.be/PDF/portal/Application.html#Home.

-The daily montly and yearly CI products from 2000-03 to 2020-05 are available for download.
-But you can still download products not confind this date range because the program is designed to automaticallly take the approximated FCover to produce.
+The products from 2000-03 to 2020-05 are available for download, but you can still download products not confind this date range because the program is designed to automaticallly take the approximated FCover to produce.

 Some instructions as following:
  1) please type date with a form likes "2020-01-01".
  2) The CI band in export has been scaled 1000, please be a little patient for waiting result because calculating CI is not a easy work.
- 3) You see 9 pieces of Image in your google derive when you select to export global image.
+ 3) You will see 9 pieces of Image in your google derive after you exported global image.
- 4) All products includeing 2 bands (CI band and Quality band) named by its date, more information about products can see the reference in the end of this page;
+ 4) All products including 2 bands (CI band and Quality band) named by its date, more information about products can see the reference in the end of this page;
  5) I give a name of exported folder ("CIFolder"), you can modify as you like.
  6) The fast open link of this program "https://code.earthengine.google.com/?scriptPath=users%2Flrvings%2FGMap%3AClumpingIndex%2FCAS-CI".